MadChase/ChaseEnvs/Main Envs/Cage/README.md

 ## How to Use:
 Note - This env specifically needs noodle to work properly

 If you plan on using cm for chroma ids i HIGHLY suggest getting the ExtendedLightIDs plugin found here: https://github.com/MoistSac/ChroMapper-ExtendedLightIDs which allows you to see the added light ids using alt+p.

-Left+Right Rotating Lasers: small lasers coming off of the top
+Black Laser: small lasers coming off of the top (affected by rotation events)
 Everything else is on Big Ring Neons:
 The Big Cube in the middle is LightID:101
 The fill lights from the lane are LightID:1001-1003 plus other fill lights for LightID:150-153